Rotary Day at the United Nations

 Rotary Day at the United Nations is open to the public.
 The audience includes:

-- The Rotary International president and directors, Rotary Foundation trustees, other Rotary leaders, and Rotary club members
+- Rotary International president and Board of Directors, Rotary Foundation Trustees, other Rotary leaders, and Rotary club members

 - Leaders from the United Nations